article 1 - the trinity

 We believe that the Scriptures portray the life of the saint in this world to be one of balance between what is imputed to us as Christians and what is imparted to us according to our faith and maturity.
 Hence, God's provision for His children is total, and the promises are final and forever.
 The shortcomings of the individual and of the Church are because of the still progressing sanctification of the saints.
 The Christian life is filled with trials, tests and warfare against a spiritual enemy.
 For those abiding in Christ until their deaths or His return, the promises of eternal blessing in the presence of God are assured.
 To remain faithful through all circumstances of life requires dependence upon the Holy Spirit and a willingness to die to personal desires and passions.

 ARTICLE 6 - THE CHURCH

 The goal of the Church is to make disciples of all nations and to present the saints complete in Christ.
-The five-fold ministry of Ephesians 4 governs the Church, the offices of elder and deacon, as well as other offices mentioned in scripture.
+The five-fold ministry of Ephesians 4 governs the Church, the office of elder and deacon, as well as other offices mentioned in scripture.
 Church policy is a balance between congregation and eldership authority, emphasizing the final authority of the Church leadership.
-It is essential to the life of the Church that scriptural patterns of discipline are practiced and that oversight for Church discipline, individual and corporate, is exercised by the leadership of the Church.
+It is essential to the life of the Church that scriptural patterns of discipline are practiced and that oversight for Church discipline, individual and corporate is exercised by the leadership of the Church.

 ARTICLE 7 - BAPTISM & THE LORD'S SUPPER